 The Aongatete Short Loop Track shares the northern part of the Long Loop Track, with a connecting track between the two long loop track legs.
 Walking time, according to DoC, about 1 hour.

-The Aongatete Link Track runs from the lodge to the North South Track.
+The Aongatete Link Track continues to the North South Track.
 On the way there is a branch leading to a swimming hole, which is apparently very popular on hot summer days.
 The walk to the swimming hole is marked as a 30-minute walk each way.
 The North South Track is about a 1-hour walk from the lodge.

 The description here is for the long loop was walked in a clockwise direction, the short loop link track walked in both directions, the nature trail in a clockwise direction, and the swimming hole access track in both directions.
 Total time about 4 hours 30 minutes, including a 15-minute lunch break, and a total distance of about 12.5 km.